-The National Children’s Chorus invites singers to join us for our annual opera camp held each summer in stunning Vail, Colorado!
+The National Children’s Chorus invites singers to join us for our annual opera camp held each summer in August!
+Information for Summer 2024 coming soon.

 Our 3rd Vail Opera Camp will be held at the base of the Rocky Mountains from Tuesday, August 1st through Friday, August 11th, 2023.
 Don’t miss your chance to learn about the art of opera and perform in a final staged production with talented young singers from around the country!

-- Live performance of "The Tinker of Tivoli", a bold and comedic youth opera with music by legendary composer Rossini
+• Live performance on Thursday, August 10th, of "The Tinker of Tivoli", a bold and comedic youth opera with music by legendary composer Rossini

 Students ages 10-18 will learn about opera performance and acting from our master clinicians, with over 35 years of experience working in top opera houses around the world, while gaining skills and experience to build their confidence as developing musicians.
 Culminating in a live staged production at the stunning Avon Performance Pavilion, participants will also enjoy thrilling activities in the beautiful outdoors of Colorado!